How you can retire at 55

 1. Stick to the plan.
 Financial circumstances can change and unforeseen situations can arise, but it’s important where possible to be consistent with your retirement saving.
 As tempting as it can be to spend pension money on more immediate plans, it pays in the long run to keep it up.

 1. Don’t overpay on fees.
 Not every pension provider is equal – some charge a lot more than others.
 Over the long-term, the difference that high fees can make to the final balance of a pension is huge.
 So, look around for low fees and keep more of your money for yourself.
-Our SIPPs charge just 0.15% and are capped at £200 a year, for example.
+Our SIPPs doesn’t charge any platform fees at all, for example.

 1. Consider semi-retirement.
 The dream of retiring early can be achieved in a number of ways and cutting down on how much you work could be a good stepping stone.
 You might want to reduce your hours or go freelance to keep your income ticking but also enjoy the free time you’ve worked so hard for – your pot will last longer as a result.